 Each stalk terminates in a raceme of small flowers.
-These flowers bloom only toward the tip of the raceme and are short-lived.
-Each flower is a little less than 1/8" across and consists of 4 white petals, four greenish sepals, a pistil with a single style, and several stamens.
+These flowers bloom only toward the tip of the raceme and they are short-lived.
+Each flower is a little less than 1/8" (3 mm.) across and consists of 4 white petals, 4 greenish sepals, a pistil with a single style, and several stamens.
 Plants that are winter annuals bloom during spring to mid-summer, while summer annuals bloom from mid-summer to fall.
-The flowers are replaced by seedpods that are obcordoid, compressed (flattened), and a little less than ¼" long.
+The flowers are replaced by seedpods that are obcordoid, somewhat compressed (flattened), and a little less than ¼" long.
 Each seedpod is divided into 2 cells and contains about 20 seeds.
 The slender pedicels of the seedpods are about ½-¾" long and ascending.
 The raceme elongates with maturity and can become up to 1½' long on large plants.
 The small seeds are yellowish to reddish brown, ovoid-oblongoid in shape, and shiny; they can remain viable in the ground for several years.
 The root system consists of a taproot.
 This plant spreads by reseeding itself.

 Cultivation: Shepherd's Purse is typically found in full sun, mesic to dry conditions, and almost any kind of soil, including cracks in pavement.
 The size of this plant varies considerably with the fertility of the soil and availability of moisture.
 It is somewhat aggressive in reseeding itself.